 P/F (Pass or Fail) will be given at the high school level as a grade for work study, internships, or elementary teacher aide classes.
-Credit will be issued for the class, but the grade will not be included in the student's GPA.
+Credit will be issued for the class, but the grade will not be included in the GPA of the student.
 Grievances about grades will be handled using the district Due Process Schedule.